Installation view of Sholto Blissett: Rubicon (January 25-February 22, 2023) at Alexander Berggruen, NY. Photo: Dario Lasagni

 Sholto Blissett (b.
 1996, Salisbury, UK) constructs fantastical landscapes, marked by imagined monuments, topiary, and the suggestion of human presence within the natural world.
 They are eerie scenes suffused with the tension between human attempts to modify nature, and nature’s resistance to these contortions.

 Blissett received an MA in painting from the Royal College of Art in London and a BA in Geography from Durham University in Durham, England.
-He is co-represented by Hannah Barry Gallery, London, UK.
-The artist’s work has been exhibited at Alexander Berggruen, New York, NY; Hannah Barry Gallery, London, UK; Colnaghi, London, UK; The Hole, New York, NY; The Artist Room, London, UK; Nicola Vassell, New York, NY; White Cube, London, UK; Saatchi Gallery, London, UK; L.U.P.O., Milan, IT; and Perez Projects, Berlin, GE, among others.
+He is represented by Alexander Berggruen, New York, NY.
+The artist’s work has been exhibited at Alexander Berggruen, New York, NY; Hannah Barry Gallery, London, UK; Colnaghi, London, UK; Hauser & Wirth, Somerset, UK; Peres Projects, Milan, IT and Berlin, GE; Nassima Landau Art Foundation, Tel Aviv; Mattia di Luca Gallery, Rome, IT; The Artist Room, London, UK; Huxley-Parlour, London, UK; White Cube, London, UK; Saatchi Gallery, London, UK; and L.U.P.O., Milan, IT among others.
 Blissett lives and works in London, UK.

 Sholto Blissett in the studio, 2023.
 GH Photo Studios